-Acting like an adult is not the same thing as being a real grownup.
+Acting like an adult is not the same thing as growing up.
 Adulthood is simply a legal recognition of being a certain age, like 18 years old.
-Being a grownup, on the other hand, is a specific state of mind.
+Being a Grownup, on the other hand, is a specific state of mind.xiii immature, stupid, greedy, and vicious behavior must fall within the expected range of "human nature."
+This conclusion is unfounded.